$I-$Love$-C$ relation for an anisotropic neutron star: Anisotropic configurations

 The speed of sound $\left(c_{s,t}^2 = \frac{\partial P_t}{\partial {\cal{E}}}\right)$ as a function of radius is depicted in Fig. \ref{fig:css_bl}.
 The $c_{s,t}^2$ satisfies the causality limit in the whole region of the star except at the surface part for the negative $\lambda_{\rm BL}$.
 The transverse pressure and compactness increase with increasing $\lambda_{\rm BL}$ for a star.
 In Ref. \cite{Biswas_2019}, it has been argued that the black hole limit ($C = 0.5$) is not possible to achieve by increasing the degree of anisotropy with $\lambda_{\rm BL}=4.0$ for DDH$\delta$ EOS.
 But at the higher central density, the transverse pressure becomes acausal.
 We also observed similar results for the IOPB-I EOS with $\lambda_{\rm BL}>4.0$.

-The mass-radius profiles of the anisotropic NS are solved for IOPB-I EOS for different values of $\lambda_{\rm BL}$ which is shown in Fig. \ref{fig:mr_bl}.
+The mass-radius profiles of the anisotropic NS are solved for IOPB-I EOS for different values of $\lambda_{\rm BL}$, which is shown in Fig. \ref{fig:mr_bl}.
 The positive values of $\lambda_{\rm BL}$ increase the maximum masses and their corresponding radii and vice-versa.
 Different observational data such as x-ray, NICER, and GW can constrain the degree of anisotropy inside the NS.
-In Ref. \cite{Roupas_2021}, it has been claimed that the secondary component in the GW190814 event is an anisotropic NS.
+Recently, the fastest and heaviest Galactic NS named PSR J0952-0607 in the disk of the Milky Way has been detected to have mass $M = 2.35\pm0.17 \, M_\odot$.
+We also put this limit to constraint the amount of anisotropy.

+The GW190814 event raised a debatable issue: Whether the secondary component is the lightest black hole or the heaviest neutron star?
+Several approaches are already provided in the literature to explain this behavior \cite{Fattoyev_2020, DasPRD_2021, Huang_2020, Roupas_2021, Lim_2021}.
+However, in Ref. \cite{Roupas_2021}, they claimed that the secondary component might be an anisotropic NS.
+Therefore, we put the secondary component mass limit $M=2.50-2.67 \ M_\odot$ in the mass-radius diagram to check whether it reproduced the limit for anisotropy stars within the BL model.
 We also find that for $\lambda_{\rm BL}=1.8-2$ reproduce the mass $\sim 2.50-2.67 M_\odot$ but those values of $\lambda_{\rm BL}$ don't obey the new NICER constraints \cite{Miller_2021}.
 In our case, the $-0.4<\lambda_{\rm BL}<+0.4$ almost agrees with the latest observational data.